Part II, chapter 4: Persons laid off

 4.2 Employer related issues

-In addition to the provisions of the PSEA, the lay-off process is subject to other conditions and obligations specified in the Workforce Adjustment Agreement Directive (WFAD), Workforce Adjustment Agreements (WFAA) in related collective agreements, and in the Directive on Career Transition for Executives (DCTE).
-These directives and agreements, which provide additional benefits to surplus employees and laid-off persons, are available from the Work Force Adjustment section of the Treasury Board Secretariat (TBS) Web site.
+In addition to the provisions of the Public Service Employment Act (PSEA), the lay-off process is subject to other conditions and obligations specified in the Workforce Adjustment Agreement Directive (WFAD), Workforce Adjustment Agreements (WFAA) in related collective agreements, and in the Directive on Terms and Conditions of Employment for Executives.
+These directives and agreements provide additional benefits to surplus employees and laid off persons.

 4.3 The entitlement